betterscientificsoftware/bssw.io/Articles/Blog/BSSwFellowsAnnouncement2019.md

 Stay tuned for more from the 2019 BSSw Fellows.

-In the summer, we'll announce the call for next year's fellowship.
+### Contribute to the BSSw Site
 Also, we want and need contributions from the international community for the BSSw site.
 If you have expertise that can help other scientific software teams, we encourage you to contribute an article or pointer to good work.
 See details on [how to contribute to BSSw](https://bssw.io/contributes/new).

 <!---
 Publish: yes